 What Causes Constipation?

-Constipation can occur for a variety of reasons (holding a bowel movement because you’re feeling shy in a public restroom, a change in diet, stress, dehydration, etc).
-However, research suggests that chronic constipation may indicate a more serious underlying issue such as gut flora imbalance, inadequate levels of trace minerals, allergies, or hypothyroidism. (source1, source 2, source 3)
+Constipation can occur for a variety of reasons, including holding a bowel movement because you’re feeling shy in a public restroom, a change in diet, stress, dehydration, etc. However, research suggests that chronic constipation may indicate a more serious underlying issue such as gut flora imbalance, inadequate levels of trace minerals, allergies, or hypothyroidism. (source1, source 2, source 3)

-If one of the potami were experiencing chronic constipation, I’d take them to a knowledgeable practitioner for help.
+If one of my children were experiencing chronic constipation, I’d take them to a knowledgeable practitioner for help.
 Of course, if they suggested Miralax instead of working to identify and address the root cause, I’d personally find someone else.

 Why Not Miralax?